jborean93/requests-credssp/README.md

 #### Message Encryption

-You can use this library to encrypt and decrypt messages sent ot and from the server.
+You can use this library to encrypt and decrypt messages sent to and from the server.
 Message encryption is done over the TLS channel that was negotiated in the authentication stage.
 The below is an example of encrypting and decrypting messages, note this is only a basic example and not a working script.